klingtnet/get-go-ing/README.md

 - the `main` method must be in the **main** package
 - inside of the **import** statement are the packages specified that should be imported
     - the last element of the *import path* is the package name, by convention. `math/rand` imports the files from `math` that begin with `package rand`
-- in Go, a name is exported if it begins with a capital letter, f.e. `math.Pi`
+- in Go, a name is exported if it begins with a capital letter, e.g. `math.Pi`

 ### [Functions](https://tour.golang.org/basics/4)

 - function definitions start with `func` followed by the function name, the parameter list and the return value
-    - as opposed to C, the parameter name comes before the type, f.e. `x int`
+    - as opposed to C, the parameter name comes before the type, e.g. `x int`
     - [here is](golang.org/doc/articles/gos_declaration_syntax.html) why they choosed this syntax
     - if two or more consecutive parameters share the same type, you can omit the it from all but the last
     - a function can return *any* number of values (like tuples in python)